CiscoSecurity/tr-05-docker-relay/README.md

 ## Rationale

-- We need an application that will translate API requests from XDR Threat Response to the third-party integration, and vice versa.
+- We need an application that will translate API requests from Cisco XDR to the third-party integration and vice versa.
 - We need an application that can be completely self-contained within a virtualized container using Docker.

 ## Testing (Optional)